rachelblack3/FFTsSLURM/README.md

 # FFTsSLURM
-Code for doing my FFTs on the HPC
+Code for doing my Van Allen probe burst FFTs on the HPC